thomthomthomas/Student-Distrubution-Project/README.md

-# Fair Division Data Classification (FDDC) Project
+# Fair Division Data Classification Project

 ## 📄 About the Project
 This Jupyter Notebook explores a project on **Fair Division of Group Assignments**, developed collaboratively by the following contributors: